codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call an Argentinian with a rubber toe?
-Roberto
+What do you call a fish with no eyes?
+A fsh.

 ## Daily Trivia

-This mobile OS held the largest market share in 2012.
+What is the most preferred image format used for logos in the Wikimedia database?
- 1. Android
+ 1. .svg
- 2. BlackBerry
+ 2. .png
- 3. iOS
+ 3. .jpeg
- 4. Symbian
+ 4. .gif

 <details>
   <summary>Answer</summary>
-  iOS
+  .svg
 </details>

 ## Home Server Up-Time

-Its been **** since this server shutdown
+Its been **1 days** since this server shutdown